 4. Corrective Action

 Employees (faculty, staff, or student employees) found to be in violation of this policy will be subject to corrective action up to and including termination, and may be subject to additional legal action.

 The procedures set forth in TTU OP 70.31, Employee Conduct, Coaching, Corrective Action, and Termination, shall apply to non-faculty employees.

 The procedures set forth in OP 32.04, Conduct of University Faculty; OP 32.02, Faculty Non-reappointment, Dismissal, and Tenure Revocation; and Sections 04.03 and 04.04, Regents' Rules shall apply to faculty employees.

 For the purpose of this policy, “students” refers to all students enrolled at TTU, TTUHSC, or an affiliated institution, who, as part of their curriculum, attend or participate in classes at TTU.
 Additional policies and procedures concerning students are set forth in the TTU Student Handbook.

-For the purposes of this policy, "affiliates" refers to volunteers or other non-student or non- employee individuals working in TTU facilities.
+For the purposes of this policy, “affiliates” refers to volunteers or other non-student or non-employee individuals working in TTU facilities.
 Violation of this policy will result in loss of privileges, removal from institutional facilities, and possible legal action in accordance with the terms of the contract.